Chartered Professionals in Human Resources of Manitoba Inc.

 36. A resolution of the Board that is signed by all of the directors entitled to vote on the resolution is as valid as if it had been passed at a meeting of the Board.

 37. The officers of the Association shall be appointed by the Board at the first meeting of the Board following the annual general meeting, by majority vote amongst the Board.
-Persons appointed as officers of the Association must be duly elected directors of the Association.
+Persons appointed as officers of the Association must be duly elected directors of the Association, and persons appointed as the Chair and Chair Elect must also be Voting Members of the Association.
+It is anticipated, but not required, that the office of Treasurer will generally be filled by a Public Representative.

 38. The officers of the Association shall be as follows: